Klingebeil/homepage/_posts/2025-11-13-data-center-urbex.md

 <p><span class="mono-space small">TRANSCRIPT:</span> Okay, this is impressive.
 This is where they tried to keep everything from melting.</p>

-<p class="mono-space small">Camera pans across industrial chillers, cooling towers, massive pipes labeled with flow directions.</p>
+<p class="mono-space small">Camera pans across industrial chillers, cooling towers, massive pipes labeled with flow directions.
+Steel arteries that once pumped rivers of coolant now stand still and cold, their purpose extinct.</p>

 <p><span class="mono-space small">TRANSCRIPT:</span> These facilities used as much power as a small city.
 The environmental cost... <span class="mono-space small">[shakes head]</span> Just the cooling alone.
 And when energy prices spiked in '32,the private asset market collapsed, and the promised "AI revolution" didn't materialize, investors just... pulled out.
 Overnight.
 Places like this went from billions in valuation to bankruptcy in months.
 The math never mathed, but the PowerPoints were gorgeous.</p>